 In university classes, sign up for a Referat group with Germans.
 Working with other Americans may be comfortable, but working with native speakers will not only help your presentation, but is also a great way to make new friends.
 Once classes at the university begin, so do intramural sports and other activities, including the international student club excursions, which is another good way to get out into a new realm of student life.
-Information about the club is online on the Studentenwerk web site; see "Internationaler Club" in the menu at the top of www.studentenwerk.uni-freiburg.de.
+Information about the club is online on the Studentenwerk web site; see "Veranstaltungen" in the menu at the top of www.swfr.de.